RitikaAg/wine_classifications/README.md

 # wine_classifications
-using difeerent algos to classify wines
+using different algos to classify wines